-Abandoned boat challenges Gulf Cove Property Owners
+Abandoned boat challenges Gulf Cove property owners

 "We are going to call the sheriff's office every time we are fearful."

-This year, the Florida Legislature Gov. Ron DeSantis added a law that gives counties and local law enforcement agencies the ability to apply for grants that could help quickly remove derelict boats from waterways.
-The program is run by Phil Horning, Derelict Vessel Program administrator with the Florida Fish and Wildlife Conservation Commission in Tallahassee.
+This year the Florida legislature added a law that gives counties and local law enforcement agencies the ability to apply for grants that could help quickly remove derelict boats from waterways.
+The program is run by Phil Horning, Derelict Vessel Program administrator with the Florida Fish and Wildlife Conservation Commission, or FWC, in Tallahassee.

 Horning said derelict vessels in "open navigable waters" causing a threat to the public’s safety are the FWC's foremost priority.